rifezacharyd/rifezacharyd/README.md

 # Zachary D. Rife

-### Software Engineer · Cybersecurity Student · Veteran
+### Veteran · Volunteer · Computer Science Student

-*Building product at Intuit by day.
-Writing security research and shipping coursework on GitHub by night.*
+*I'm also the Founder of [Ridgeview Ledger Co](https://ridgeviewledgers.com/), a Technology Consulting company, where I develop software, hardware, and other technologies, integrate and manage digital financial systems, and perform security research and remediation missions for local organizations.*

 📍 Abingdon, Virginia  &nbsp;·&nbsp;  🌐 <a href="https://rifezacharyd.github.io">The Binary Journal</a>  &nbsp;·&nbsp;  📫 <a href="mailto:zdrife@liberty.edu">zdrife@liberty.edu</a>